 Yes.
 Your child’s first eye exam should occur before he or she ever leaves the hospital at birth.
 Additional pediatric eye health screenings should occur every year from that point forward, with the first vision acuity test occurring around 3 ½.
 Even if your child performs well on vision tests, contact your eye doctor if you notice that your child is suddenly rubbing his or her eyes, squinting or demonstrating behaviors that seem to compensate for poor vision, such as sitting too close to the television.

 What should I expect during my child’s eye examination?

 The extent of your child’s eye examinations will depend on his or her age.
 For most kids, exams will check the health of near vision, distance vision, peripheral field awareness, eye movement and tracking, focusing capabilities, and eye-hand coordination.

 What should I be doing between examinations to protect my child’s eyes?

-There is little you can do between eye exams to help your child’s vision health other than encourage him or her to wear UV-protective sunglasses and feed your child a nutritious diet high in antioxidants like beta carotene and lute in, as well as omega-3 fats.
+There is little you can do between eye exams to help your child’s vision health other than encouraging him or her to wear UV-protective sunglasses and feed your child a nutritious diet high in antioxidants like beta-carotene and lutein, as well as omega-3 fats.
 Contrary to popular belief, sitting too close to the TV will not harm your child’s eyes.